-Selecting DataArrays#
+Selecting DataArrays¶

-A second powerful feature of cf_xarray is the ability select DataArrays using special “CF names” like the “latitude”, or “longitude” coordinate names, “X” or “Y” axes names, oreven using the standard_name attribute if present.
+A powerful feature of cf_xarray is the ability select DataArrays using special “CF names” like the “latitude”, or “longitude” coordinate names, “X” or “Y” axes names, oreven using the standard_name attribute if present.

 To demonstrate this, let’s load a few datasets